5014NG3/uslocalcompany/README.md

 - **React** app for the user interface.
 - Uses **React-Bootstrap** for responsive design.
 - **React-Select** is used for state and city selection.

+### Instruction:
+- Idk figure what packages you need to install
+- cd into my-app
+- npm start